thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: "Fixed bug in `Floats.nearEqualAngles`."
+releasenote: "Updated `thx.Strings` to use Utf8 where appropriated and added `Strings.count()`."
-version: 0.25.1
+version: 0.27.0
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core